richardvlas/ML-pipeline-short-term-rental-prices-NYC/README.md

 ## Project Instructions
-The pipeline is defined in the `main.py` file in the root of the starter kit.
+The pipeline is defined in the `main.py` file in the root of the repository.
 The file contains the download step and we will need to develop the needed additional steps, and then add them to the `main.py` file.

 > NOTE: the modeling in this exercise should be considered a baseline.
 We kept the data cleaning and the modeling simple because we want to focus on the MLops aspect of the analysis.
 It is possible with a little more effort to get a significantly-better model for this dataset.